What is React Native? A Quick Guide

 JavaScript Expertise

-React Native development leverages JavaScript, a widely popular and well-understood programming language.
+React Native creation leverages JavaScript, a widely popular and well-understood programming language.
 Developers with existing JavaScript knowledge can easily transition to React Native development, reducing the learning curve.

 Native Performance